.

 If we compare the growth patterns of seven cultivation operations during a two-year study period on the Royal Queen Seeds hybrid variety Orion F1, we observe the following results in plants grown at an optimal density versus plants grown in a high plant density regime, depending on the DLI applied:

-• Increase in plant density does not produce an increase in yield.
+- An increase in plant density does not necessarily result in an increase in yield.

 Practical Implications for Growers